NareshBhokre/About-Me/README.md

 02. Diversity and Inclusion.
 03. Call Centre Trends Analysis.

-•	Developed Power BI dashboard on Customer Retention Analysis, Diversity and Inclusion, and Call Centre Trends Analysis to better understand clients and their data visualization needs.
+* Developed Power BI dashboard on Customer Retention Analysis, Diversity and Inclusion, and Call Centre Trends Analysis to better understand clients and their data visualization needs.
-•	Leverage analytical problem-solving skills to examine HR data, particularly focusing on gender related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data -driven decision-making.
+*Leverage analytical problem-solving skills to examine HR data, particularly focusing on gender related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data -driven decision-making.

 # Achievements
 * Certificate of Completion with an “A” Grade